 If you are dissatisfied with the ARB's findings, you have the right to appeal the ARB's decision.
 Any ARB decision can be appealed to the state district court in the county in which the property is located.
-Depending on the facts and the type of property, you may be able to appeal to the State Office of Administrative Hearings (SOAH) or to binding arbitration.
+Depending on the facts and the property type, you may be able to appeal to the State Office of Administrative Hearings (SOAH) or to regular binding arbitration (RBA).

 If the appraisal district appraises your property at a higher amount than in the previous year, Tax Code Section 25.19 requires the appraisal district to send a notice of appraised value by May 1, or by April 1 if your property is a residence homestead, or as soon as practical thereafter.
 The notice of appraised value includes information on how to file a protest as well as an explanation of the availability of an informal conference with the appraisal district prior to your formal ARB hearing.

-After filing your protest, you will receive written notice of the date, time, place and subject matter for a formal hearing with the ARB.
+After filing your protest, you will receive written notice of the ARB hearing date, time, place, subject matter, and information on how to access your property's estimated taxes.
 You may request an informal conference with the appraisal district to try to resolve your protest before the ARB hearing.
 If you are not able to resolve your protest informally, you can continue your protest to the ARB.
-At the formal hearing, the ARB listens to both the taxpayer and the chief appraiser.
-You may discuss your objections about your property value, exemptions and special appraisal in a hearing with the ARB.
+At the formal hearing, the ARB listens to both the taxpayer and the appraisal district representative.
+You may discuss your objections about your property value, exemptions, special appraisal qualification and circuit breaker limitation.
 The ARB's decisions are binding only for the tax year in question.

-The Comptroller's office is prohibited from advising a property owner, agent or appraisal district about a matter under protest and from intervening in a protest.
+The Comptroller's office is prohibited from advising a property owner, authorized representative or appraisal district about a matter under protest and from intervening in a protest.

 Once the ARB rules on a protest, you will receive a written order by email or certified mail.
-Counties with populations greater than 120,000 will deliver the notice of order and a copy of the ARB survey by email if a written request is submitted to the chief appraiser and the property is not already part of an electronic communication agreement with the appraisal district.
-You must request email delivery in writing and provide a valid email address to receive appraisal district notices electronically.
+In counties with populations greater than 120,000 you or your authorized representative can submit to the ARB an electronic delivery of communication form containing a valid email address to receive the hearing notice electronically.
 If the ARB rules in your favor, it will instruct the chief appraiser to notify the taxing units about the change.
-If you paid the taxes, the taxing units will send you any refund resulting from the change on the appraisal roll.
+If you paid the taxes, the taxing units will send you any refund resulting from the appraisal roll change.

-The ARB must send you notice of the date, time, place and subject matter of your hearing at least 15 days in advance of the hearing.
-At least 14 days prior to the hearing, the appraisal district must send you the Comptroller's Property Taxpayer Remedies (PDF), the adopted ARB hearing procedures and a statement to inform you that you can request copies of the information the appraisal district will use at the hearing.
+The ARB must send you notice of the hearing date, time, place, subject matter, and information on how to access your property's estimated taxes at least 15 days in advance of the hearing.
+At least 14 days prior to the hearing, the appraisal district must send you the Comptroller's Taxpayer Assistance Pamphlet (PDF), the adopted ARB hearing procedures and a statement to inform you that you can request copies of the information the appraisal district will use at the hearing.
 This information and the notice of hearing are often sent together.

 Be on time for your hearing and be prepared.
 ARBs try to conduct hearings as informally as possible, but they should be treated with the respect you would have for a court proceeding.
-Confirm the date, time and place of your hearing and arrive on time, or earlier if possible.
-Counties with populations greater than 120,000 will deliver an electronic reminder of the date, time and place of your protest hearing if you submit a written request and provide an email address or telephone number where a text message can be sent.
+Confirm the hearing date, time and place and arrive on time, or earlier if possible.
+Counties with populations greater than 120,000 will deliver an electronic reminder of your hearing date, time and place if you submit a written request and provide an email address or telephone number where a text message can be sent.

-You, or your designated agent, and the appraisal district representative will both have an opportunity to present evidence, examine witnesses and state an opinion of the property value (if applicable).
+You, or your authorized representative, and the appraisal district representative will both have an opportunity to present evidence, examine witnesses and state an opinion of the property value (if applicable).
 You may elect whether to present evidence first or after the appraisal district representative presents evidence.

 Take anything that will help make your case.
 It is up to you to have what you need to prove your case.
 You cannot go to the hearing and just say the appraisal district is wrong.
-You should gather all information about your property that may be relevant in considering the true value of your home such as:
+You should gather all information about your property that may be relevant in considering true value such as:

 Part of your hearing involves evidence and another part involves arguing your case.
 Arguing means presenting your case by a clear and concise presentation of your evidence.
 Do not get personal.
-You may feel that your taxes are too high, but neither the ARB nor the appraisal district set your taxes.
+You may feel that your property taxes are too high, but neither the ARB nor the appraisal district set your property taxes.
 While the ARB can consider the effect of general economic and environmental factors may have on your property value, it cannot take into account your personal economic situation.
-Emotional arguments or wishful thinking will not get you anywhere with the ARB, whose job is to certify the value on your home based on what the market dictates.
+Emotional arguments or baseless claims will have no bearing on the decisions of an ARB, whose job is to certify the value on your home based on what the market dictates.
 The How to Present Your Case at an ARB Hearing video on our website covers information provided on this page.

-The usual deadline for filing a protest is May 15th or the 30th day after the notice of value was delivered to the property owner, whichever is later.
-Under specific situations, you may protest after the deadline for filing a protest has passed.
+The usual deadline for filing a protest is May 15 or 30 days after the notice of appraised value was delivered to the property owner, whichever is later.
+The ARB can grant a late protest hearing to property owners who miss the filing deadline if the property owner can provide good cause for missing the local protest deadline.
+Failing to provide good cause or submitting a protest after the ARB has approved the appraisal records may result in losing the right to protest.
+Under specific situations, you may protest after the protest filing deadline has passed.

-After you have filed a notice of protest, if you believe the ARB or chief appraiser failed to comply with a procedural requirement relating to your protest, you may file a request for limited binding arbitration (LBA) to compel the ARB or chief appraiser to comply with certain procedural requirements.
+After you have filed a notice of protest, if you believe the ARB or chief appraiser failed to comply with a procedural requirement relating to your protest, you may file an LBA request to compel the ARB or chief appraiser to comply with procedural requirements.

 Visit the LBA webpage to learn more about this process.